totalperspective/fook/README.md

 ### Schema

-The `foo.schema` namespace provides a shorthand way of defining schemas.
+The `fook.schema` namespace provides a shorthand way of defining schemas.

 ```clojure